BBBase-EHeresy/PPPub/docs/forces_of_evil/azogs_legion.md

 - [Ancient Enemies] (Elf)
 - **Oblivious to Pain (PASSIVE)**

 Every time a Gundabad Berserker suffers a Wound, roll a D6.
-On a roll of a 6 (or a 5+, if the Banner of Angmar on Azog’s Signal Tower is on the battlefield and manned), the Wound is ignored exactly as if a point of Fate had been spent.
+On a roll of a 6 (or a 5+, if the Banner of Angmar on Azog's Signal Tower is on the battlefield and manned), the Wound is ignored exactly as if a point of Fate had been spent.
 This is not cumulative with other special rules that confer the same effect.

 </div>